Temelkov/LOGIN-WEB-API/README.md

 # LOGIN-WEB-API
-The project use JWT !
+The project use JWT and Swagger !

 Accout info:
 U: test